ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/WifiInterface.md

-## Porting WiFi driver
+<h2 id="wifi-port">Wi-Fi</h2>

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/wifi.png)<span>Wi-Fi driver</span></span>

-This document describes how to port and test an IEEE 802.11 WiFi driver to mbed OS.
+This document describes how to port and test an IEEE 802.11 Wi-Fi driver to Mbed OS.
 There are two types of Wi-Fi drivers in Mbed OS, depending on which protocol layer it implements.
 Wi-Fi drivers are either a special case of Ethernet driver or external IP stacks.
-Wi-Fi drivers require configuration from an application and, therefore, implement both the low level EMAC API or Network stack API and the high level controlling interface API called `WiFiInterface`.
+Wi-Fi drivers require configuration from an application and, therefore, implement both the low-level EMAC API or network stack API and the high-level controlling interface API called `WiFiInterface`.

 ### WifiInterface

-Class `WifiInterface` is the controlling API from application to driver.
-It is the API that is used for configuring security settings, network names and keys.
-The same API is also used for instantiating connection or disconnection phases from network.
+The `WifiInterface` class is the controlling API from application to driver.
+You can use this API for configuring security settings, network names and keys.
+You can also use this API for instantiating connection or disconnection phases from the network.

-Regradless of whether the driver is actually AT-command driven external IP stack, or actual Ethernet device, this API will be implemented.
+Whether the driver is an AT-command driven external IP stack or an Ethernet device, this is the API to implement.

-Driver should take care of network joining process and present Mbed OS only Ethernet layer interface, or IP stack.
-All security handshakes are done by the driver or the device itself.
+The driver takes care of the network joining process and presents Mbed OS only Ethernet layer interface, or IP stack.
+The driver and the device itself do all of the security handshakes.

 ### EMAC driver

-If the device is implementing Ethernet MAC, the driver provided EMAC interface for Mbed OS.
-In that case, refer to [Ethernet MAC (EMAC) drivers](porting-ethernet-drivers.html) porting guide first.
+If the device is implementing Ethernet MAC, the driver provides the EMAC interface for Mbed OS.
+In this case, please refer to the [Ethernet MAC (EMAC) drivers](ethernet-port.html) porting guide first.

 ### External IP stack

-If the device is actually eternal IP stack, for example AT-command driven module, it needs to implement full `NetworkStack` API.
-Refer to [NetworkStack porting guide](networkstack.html) for implementation details.
+If the device is an eternal IP stack, for example an AT-command driven module, it needs to implement the full `NetworkStack` API.
+Please refer to the [networkStack porting guide](networkstack.html) for implementation details.

 ### Assumptions

 #### Defined behavior

-* Driver provides either EMAC interface for network stack, or implements the full NetworkStack API.
+- The driver either provides the EMAC interface for the network stack, or implements the full NetworkStack API.
-* All functions in Socket API are working as specified in API.
+- All functions in the Socket API are working as specified in API.
-* Device is able to pass IPv4 and IPv6 packets
+- The device can pass IPv4 and IPv6 packets.
-* Device is able to handle IP packets sized 1500 bytes (MTU is 1500).
+- The device can handle IP packets sized 1500 bytes (MTU is 1500).

 #### Undefined behavior

-* IP payloads larger than 1500 bytes may be fragmented, but not guaranteed to work.
+- IP payloads larger than 1500 bytes may be fragmented but not guaranteed to work.

 ### Testing

-For testing the `WifiInterface` implementation and network joining, set of Greentea tests are provided in Mbed OS tree under `TESTS/network/wifi`.
+For testing the `WifiInterface` implementation and network joining, we provide a set of Greentea tests in the Mbed OS tree under `TESTS/network/wifi`.

-For testing the Ethernet MAC interface, refer to [Ethernet MAC (EMAC) drivers](porting-ethernet-drivers.html) porting guide.
-For External IP stacks these do not apply.
+For testing the Ethernet MAC interface, please refer to the [Ethernet MAC (EMAC) drivers](ethernet-port.html) porting guide.
+For external IP stacks, these tests do not apply.

-Finally testing the stability of driver, or NetworkStack implementation, set of Socket layer tests are provided in `TESTS/netsocket` tree.
+To test the stability of the driver or NetworkStack implementation, we provide a set of socket layer tests in the `TESTS/netsocket` tree.